SidG2k1/Riptide/README.md

 # Riptide

-## SpaceHacks 2020 Hackathon Project
+## NASA Space Apps Challenge 2020 Hackathon Project

 A flood modelling project that attempts to determine the infrastructural and societal damage done by floods

 ### How to build this on your machine

 ### The team